Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 Humans thrive on adaptability and ambition, forming the backbone of society through their resourcefulness and drive.
 Their strength lies in their versatility and innovation, allowing them to excel in various disciplines, from magic to technology.
 However, their ambition often leads to internal conflicts and a susceptibility to self-destructive behavior, which can undermine their achievements and unity.

-## Halflings

-Halflings are a small, nimble race known for their love for comfort and peace, often living in tight-knit communities in the countryside or within the hidden nooks of larger cities.
-Their strength lies in their incredible agility and surprising luck, allowing them to navigate through challenges and dangers with ease and grace.
-However, their size and non-confrontational nature make them vulnerable in physical and social situations.

 ## Dwarves

 Dwarves are renowned for their craftsmanship and sturdiness, dwelling in mountainous fortresses and underground cities built in the deepest parts of the world.
 Their strength is in their resilience, both physically and in their unwavering determination and loyalty.
 However, their insular and reluctant nature can lead to a lack of perspective and a vulnerability to being outmaneuvered.